Heavenly Christmas: a different perspective

 Angel: Umm... what?

 God: No no, a stable is fine.
-You could book a little townhouse in Egypt for them though.
+You could book a little townhouse in Egypt for the family though.

 ----------------------------------------------------------------